-Workers commonly will be using an excavator for digging a grave at a cemetery.
+Workers commonly use an excavator for digging a grave at a cemetery.
 But when large pieces of wheeled equipment like this have to leave the roadway, they can leave ruts in the soft grass.
 Visitors to the cemetery don’t want to see deep wheel tracks and other damage to the landscape.

-Additionally, some schools and athletic facilities will use these mats for protecting delicate areas where people will be walking.
+Additionally, some schools and athletic facilities will use these mats to protect delicate areas where people will be walking.
 You may see these mats laid across a running track, allowing football and soccer players wearing cleats to reach the field in the middle of the oval track without damaging the asphalt or rubber.

 But using them as cemetery ground protection is a smart idea.
 These mats can handle all kinds of weight without allowing the sod underneath them to become damaged.
 Additionally, you can leave them in place for hours without damaging the grass underneath.

 2. Creates a Temporary Roadway for Heavy EquipmentBecause workers often need cemetery ground protection temporarily, these heavy-duty mats are a perfect choice.
 They don’t have to be laid out continuously for days to work.
 Instead, they’re made to create a temporary roadway on the cemetery grounds that you’ll pick up after each use.

 This is the perfect option at a cemetery, where workers may be bringing an excavator across the grass to a grave site, digging the grave, and then returning the machinery to a traditional roadway, all of which can be finished in a few hours.

 Once the digging is completed, you can pull up the temporary roadway mats, and visitors to the cemetery will not even know the heavy-duty machinery was in use.